opencost-de/opencost/README.md

 makes publication costs freely accessible and interchangeable via standardized interfaces and formats.

-In a first step, the openCost team is developping a metadata schema in collaboration with (inter)national experts for which it proposes an xml-representation that is particularly suitable for exchange via OAI-PMH.
+In a first step, the openCost team is developing a metadata schema in collaboration with (inter)national experts for which it proposes an xml-representation that is particularly suitable for exchange via OAI-PMH.
 The metadata schema attempts to consider all costs related to publication („total